L-F23/ReconVLA/README.md

 cd reconvla/calvin/calvin_agent/evaluation
 bash evaluate_policy_multiserver.sh
 ```
-Start model server on you own port (here is 9097)，
+Start model server on your own port (here is 9097)，
 CUDA_VISIBLE_DEVICES specifies the number of GPUs (e.g., if you have two GPUs, it would be 0,1).

 Below is an explanation of the most commonly adjusted parameters: